To dismiss an employee lawfully, the employer must have a fair reason and follow a lawful process, or they risk tribunal claims.

-As an employer, if you are looking to dismiss an employee, you will need a lawful reason to do so, otherwise run the risk of facing an unfair dismissal claim.
-Below we look at what ‘Some Other Substantial Reason’ means and how, in practice, this can be applied by employers to establish a fair dismissal.
+In this guide, we explain what ‘Some Other Substantial Reason’ means and how, in practice, this can be relied on by employers to establish a fair dismissal.

 Where any of the other four potentially fair reasons for dismissal, as provided in the Employment Rights Act (ERA) 1996 – conduct, capability, redundancy or breach of a statutory restriction – do not apply, employers may be able to rely on “some other substantial reason” (SOSR) to be able to lawfully dismiss an employee.